Opened 11 years ago

 No, it is not.
 It depends on the expression itself and it is not determinable by only knowing the evaluated denominator and devisor.
 In the example above 0/0 is 2.
 Because we cannot evaluate limits in our runtime, we have to trigger an error.

-comment:5 follow-up: Changed 11 years ago by vitalij
+comment:5 by Vitalij Ruge, 11 years ago

 Replying to lochel: